 Gifts are frequently made between couples during the course of their marriage, whether that is spouse to spouse or otherwise.

-Occasionally, parents will provide gifts or loans to the married couple for a variety of reasons, so how does the law treat gifts in the event of a divorce or separation?
+Occasionally, parents will provide gifts or loans to the married couple for a variety of reasons, but most commonly for a deposit on the marital home.

 What is considered a gift in regards to divorce or separation?

 When it comes to agreeing to a divorce financial settlement, there are likely to be various types of gifts that you’ll need to consider as part of the ‘matrimonial pot’, such as;